cullo7/Condescending_Jeffrey/README.md

 * All commands are stored in sqlite3 database
 * To stop program simply enter 'quit' (this flushes command history)
 * Jeffrey has a 'temper' that will increase when you enter incorrect commands and decrease with correct ones
+* Jeffrey will try to guess what command you wanted amd/or pinpoint the problem in your entry

 ###Commands:
 | Command         | Function                            | Example                     |